Keerthana-Sivamani/MyProfile/README.md

 # MyProfile
-Create a static web page for my profile using HTML and CSS
+Created a static web page for my profile using HTML and CSS